somagaze/liewphohl-site/_liewphedia/sophists-gambit.md

 ## Concept

 A Sophist's Gambit is a contrivance of a contrivance.
-On its face, it's meant to fuel conspiracy theories by obvious *motivated* attribution bias.
+On its face, it's meant to fuel conspiracy theories by obvious *motivated*&nbsp; attribution bias.
 The first step is to create something, like a bad commercial.
 The commercial is produced in such a way that the majority of viewers easily recognize, 1) it's awful; 2) mocking and critique will follow; and 3) this fuels conversation.

 The conversation about the commercial, mocking it and the product that is pushed, is the point.
 That's the marketing.
 The majority of people recognize this and can't be manipulated; and people who don't recognize it are easily convinced by the former that the commercial is trying to manipulate them.